topling/topling-dcompact/README.md

 environment variable name | explanation
 -----------|---------
-WORKER\_DB\_ROOT | The worker will create a directory for each attempt of each compact job sent by each hoster,<br/>The pseudo metadata and operation logs of the db will be saved in this directory.
-After the compact is successful, the data in this directory will be useless
+WORKER\_DB\_ROOT | The worker will create a directory for each attempt of each compact job sent by each hoster.
+The pseudo metadata and operation logs of the db will be saved in this directory.
+After the compaction successed, the data in this directory will be useless
 DEL\_WORKER\_TEMP\_DB| Referring to `WORKER_DB_ROOT`, when the corresponding compact is executed, whether to delete the corresponding directory.<br/>While after the execution of compact, the data in the corresponding directory is useless and can be deleted, it can still be retained for subsequent tracking
 NFS\_DYNAMIC\_MOUNT | 0 means that the system has mounted nfs<br/>1 means the system has not mounted nfs, and the dcompact\_worker process dynamically mounts the nfs specified in the http request
 NFS\_MOUNT\_ROOT | This directory contains multiple Hosters' SST directory, and the directory name is the Instance\_name of each host.<br/>The directory sent by hostter to worker is specified in JSON.
 The part of the `hoster_root` in the DCOMPACTETCD JSON definition is replaced by `${nfs_mount_root}/instance_name`